 Student Group Provide specific strategies that were used or will be used to identify and measure impacts Children with disabilities (including infants, toddlers, children, and youth with disabilities eligible under the Individuals with Disabilities Education Act [IDEA]) In order to support students with severe disabilities systematic observation must be implemented in order to identify a baseline (what is our starting point or how is he functioning currently).
-Observations will include: time on-task, time appropriately interacting with teachers and children, the differences in current behavior vs. behavior during COVID and data before the pandemic.
-We also received anecdotal data from parents of their assessment of their child's homeschool behavior.
+Observations will include: time on-task, time appropriately interacting with teachers and children, the differences in current behavior vs. behavior during COVID (we have the data before the pandemic).
+We also received data from parents of their assessment of their child's behavior while participating in remote education.